Papers available on SSRN

 “One Crucible, Many Molds: Gold Mining and Economic and Social Change in West Africa,” Handbook of Africa and Economics, Oxford University Press, edited by Celestin Monga and Justin Lin, 2014.
 Draft version is here.

-- “Changing access to land by women in sub-Saharan Africa” Prepared for Handbook of Gender and Development, Routledge Press, Ann Coles, Leslie Gray, and Janet Momsen, editors, 2014.
+- “Changing access to land by women in sub-Saharan Africa” Prepared for Handbook of Gender and Development, Routledge Press, edited by Ann Coles, Leslie Gray, and Janet Momsen, 2014.

 “Comment améliorer la gouvernance du secteur minier en abordant les enjeux locaux?
 Le Cas du Burkina Faso” (with Luigi Arnaldi and Peter Hochet) Gouvernance & Citoyennetés n°11, Labo Citoyennetés, 2011.

-- “Dim Delobsom” entry for Dictionary of African Biography, Dr. Henry Louis Gates and Dr. Emmanuel K. Akyeampong (W. E. B. Du Bois Institute for African and African American Research, Harvard University) 2011.
+- “Dim Delobsom” entry for Dictionary of African Biography, edited by Henry Louis Gates and Emmanuel K. Akyeampong (W. E. B. Du Bois Institute for African and African American Research, Harvard University) 2011.

 - “Macroeconomic trends and scenarios for post-referendum Sudan” in Post-2011 scenarios in Sudan: What role for the EU? edited by Damien Helly , European Institute for Security Studies, Report – n°6, November 2009, pp. 36-43.